sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 * **version**: A leaf node that specifies the version(s) of TLS supported in decimal format.
-If multiple versions of TLS are supported, they should be separated by semi-colons.
+If multiple versions of TLS are supported, they MUST be separated by semi-colons.
 If the service provide does not support TLS for protecting SIP sessions, the signalling element is set to the string “NULL”.